ramonaharrison/SlackBot/README.md

 # HW Week 3 - SLACK BOT CHALLENGE 🤖 !!!
 <br>
 A [Slack bot](https://api.slack.com/bot-users) is a non-human "user" that interacts with the Slack messaging app.
-Slack bots might post messages to users or to channels, send reminders, look up information in response to a question or perform a calculation.
-In this project, we'll work in teams to build bots that can interact with the AccessCode3-3 Slack.
+Bots might post messages to users or to channels, send reminders, look up information in response to a question or perform a calculation.
+In this project, we'll work in teams to build bots that can preform simple interactions with the AccessCode3-3 Slack.

 ![slack bot example](https://api.slack.com/img/api/guide_bot_user.png)

-Slack offers three API's for developers to interact with their service: the Web API, the Real Time Messaging API and the Events API .
-For this project, our bots will only interact with Slack using the [Web API](https://api.slack.com/web).
-This API offers methods that we can use to list AccessCode3-3 channels, view message history on a given channel and post messages to the **#bots** channel.
+Slack offers three APIs for developers to interact with their service: the Web API, the Real Time Messaging API and the Events API .
+For this project, bots will only interact using the [Web API](https://api.slack.com/web).
+This API offers methods we can use to list AccessCode3-3 channels, view message history on a given channel and post and delete messages on the AccessCode3-3 **#bots** channel.
 <br>
 ## Setup
 The following setup steps only need to be completed **once per team**: